 (1) Focus Your Efforts

-Before you do anything, you need to figure out who your target audience is and what exactly you intend to provide for them.
+Before you do anything, you need to figure out who your target audience is and what exactly you intend to provide for them and why.

 Once you figure that out, everything you do, create, sell, write and produce should be targeted to that audience.
 Start with the who (your target audience or niche), and then focus on one potential ideal client or customer.
 Create a detailed image and description for this person.
 Get specific.
 Don’t stop with their age, marital status, income, geographic location etc. Dig deeper.